Wilderness Areas – Gila & Aldo Leopold

 Two of the finest wilderness areas in New Mexico overlap the western side of Sierra County.

 Together, the Gila National Forest and the Aldo Leopold Wilderness offer 3 million acres of wild nature, portions of which are perfect for activities like camping, hiking, or just enjoying the silence and clean air of this uncharted territory.

 The Gila was the first national wilderness area officially dedicated — and it remains the largest primitive area still maintained.

 The Black Range, which is contained almost entirely within the Gila National Forest, is located on the western edge of Sierra County and is most easily accessed via the road to Hillsboro (Highway 152).
 With the exception of the areas along this highway (east of Hillsboro & Kingston) which offer camping and hiking, most of the Black Range is very difficult to traverse and almost entirely undeveloped.

-The southern portion of the Black Range is also known as the Mimbres Range, as it was occupied from about 1000-1150 CE by the Mimbres people, whose most famous site is the Gila Cliff Dwellings (well-marked from Highway 152 in our neighboring county to the west, Grant).
+The southern portion of the Black Range is also known as the Mimbres Range, as it was occupied from about 1000-1150 CE by the Mimbres people, whose most famous site, the Gila Cliff Dwellings (well-marked from Highway 152), is located in Grant County not far from the Sierra County border.

-More information is available at the Black Range Ranger District Office:
+More information on the Gila Wilderness is available at the Black Range Ranger District Office: